vivtrain/resume-public/README.md

 # resume-public
-Public copy of my resume template
+Public copy of my resume template.
+Feel free to use it and build it out to suit your needs.